sidneymau/simple_adl/README.md

 Activate the conda environment through `conda activate simple_adl`.
 Note that this needs to be done from a directory that does not have a `simple_adl` folder.

+If you cloned this directory, you will have two folders called simple_adl (ie, simple_adl/simple_adl).
+From the outer folder, follow the instructions below.

 Run `init_simple.py` to generate a default `config.yaml` configuration file.
 This can be edited as needed; in particular, you may want to change the `profile` entry.